-The professional housekeeping team from Pure House Cleaning have shared some cleaning tips that can make it easier to maintain a clean home with your dog.
+The professional housekeeping team from Pure House Cleaning has shared some cleaning tips that can make it easier to maintain a clean home with your dog.

-This means maintaining a constant airflow throughout your home.
+You will want to maintain a constant airflow throughout your home.
 Open windows and doors to let the breeze consistently remove odors from inside your home.
-If you don’t want to leave the windows or doors open all day, at least keep them open 3 times a day for 5-10 minutes so that the airflow in your home changes.
+If you don’t want to leave the windows or doors open all day, at least keep them open three times a day for 5-10 minutes so that the airflow in your home changes.

 Image credit: Iza Lyson Arts

-Dogs enjoy the scent of lavender.
+Dogs enjoy the scent of lavender for its calming properties.
 This will provide a fresh smell inside your home.
 You can invest in lavender diffusers or scented lavender candles, which will provide a pleasant smell inside your home.